mikependon/RepoDB/RepoDb.MySql/README.md

 ## Installation

-At the *Package Manager Console*, write the command below.
+At the Package Manager Console, write the command below.

 ```csharp
 > Install-Package RepoDb.MySql
 ```

+Or visit our [installation](http://repodb.net/tutorial/installation) page for more information.

 ## Getting Started